Zoey Deutch: In the media

 Harper's Bazaar described her as "quickly becoming Young Hollywood's most valuable player".
 In 2017, British GQ described her as "Hollywood's hottest newcomer" and Grazia Italy described her as the symbol of the "new generation of actresses-activists".
 In a 2018 Indie Wire critics survey, she was listed among "The Best American Actors Under 30".
 She was included in 'Forbes 30 under 30' class of 2020 in the field of Hollywood and entertainment.

 Personal life

+Deutch has struggled with anxiety since childhood.
+She experienced bullying during her middle school years, saying they were "horrible," but that it taught her compassion.
+She also described her relationship with social media as "complicated," admitting addiction to it.

 In 2012, Deutch began dating Canadian actor Avan Jogia.
-In January 2017, it was announced that they had ended their relationship after five years together.
+In September 2016, they ended their relationship.
 Since 2021, Deutch has been in a relationship with actor and comedian Jimmy Tatro.
 They announced their engagement in September 2025.